Kidako moray: Relationships with humans

-It is rare to see moray eels making unprovoked attacks on humans.
-However, it is true that the baleful looks of moray eels frighten snorkelers and divers underwater.
-Humans are afraid of moray eels due to their appearance.
-When moray eels carry out a normal respiratory movement, focus is drawn to their protruding large jaws and dentition.
-They activate a protection mechanism by extending their jaws widely to the direction of the threat when encountering an intruder.
-However, moray eel attacks are rare as it is mainly due to misunderstanding when divers carry out reckless acts of placing their hand into a hole in the reef.
+It is rare for moray to make unprovoked attacks on humans.
+When threatened, the eels activate a protection mechanism by extending their jaws widely to the direction of the threat when encountering an intruder.
+However, moray eel attacks are rare and normally the result of a diver placing their hand into a hole in the reef.

 Some species of the moray eels are also able to cause wounds.
 Three similar cases were found during research of moray eels, and the common facts between those three were that all moray eels had serrated teeth.
 Researchers speculated that they were venomous, however, no study has been able to prove this.